Wine Club Selections

 Serving - The wine's dense fruit and structured tannins make it a perfect match for grilled meats, particularly Argentine-style asado with chimichurri.
 The licorice and herb notes complement beef brisket, smoked short ribs, or any preparation with char and smoke.
 The creaminess in the palate works beautifully with aged hard cheeses, while the acidity cuts through rich meat dishes and fatty cuts.
 Try it with chorizo, grilled lamb, or mushroom preparations that echo the earthy, savory character.

-Album Pairing - MANU CHAU – ‘Clandestino’ - 1998 * The album title translates to clandestine or underground, which perfectly captures what Constantinos and Silvina Krontiras were doing when they began experimenting with zero-sulfur winemaking in 2015.
-Operating beneath the surface of conventional wine production, making something radical that most said couldn't work, just as Manu Chao recorded this breakthrough solo album across multiple countries outside traditional studio systems.
-Both embody cultural fusion at their core.
+Album Pairing - MANU CHAU – ‘Clandestino’ - 1998 * The album title translates to clandestine or underground, perfectly capturing what Constantinos and Silvina Krontiras were doing when they began zero-sulfur winemaking in 2015.
+Operating beneath the surface of conventional production, making something radical most said couldn't work, just as Manu Chao recorded this breakthrough solo album across countries outside traditional studios.
+Both embody cultural fusion.
 Manu Chao is the son of Spanish immigrants in Paris, singing in Spanish, French, English, Portuguese, and Arabic, creating street music that belongs everywhere and nowhere.
-The Krontiras story mirrors this perfectly: a Greek couple who saw in Mendoza's landscape something that reminded them of home, building a winery according to sacred geometry principles while making Argentine Malbec.
-The album was recorded during Manu's nomadic travels, pieced together in various countries with whatever equipment was available, embracing imperfection and spontaneity.
-That DIY aesthetic translates directly to minimal intervention winemaking, trusting the grapes and natural processes rather than correcting and controlling.
-The political consciousness runs through both.
-Manu's songs address immigration, displacement, and social justice without losing their joyful, danceable energy.
-Choosing biodynamic farming and zero-sulfur production represents a political statement about industrial agriculture and chemical dependence, but the resulting wine remains approachable and delicious rather than difficult or funky.
+The Krontiras story mirrors this: a Greek couple who saw in Mendoza something reminiscent of home, building a winery by sacred geometry principles while making Argentine Malbec.
+The album was recorded during Manu's nomadic travels with whatever equipment was available, embracing imperfection.
+That DIY aesthetic translates to minimal intervention winemaking, trusting grapes and natural processes.
+Political consciousness runs through both.
+Manu's songs address immigration and displacement without losing joyful energy.
+Choosing biodynamic and zero-sulfur represents a political statement about industrial agriculture, but the wine remains approachable rather than difficult.
 Mediterranean roots transplanted to new world soil, multiple languages meeting in single expression, underground methods producing something life-affirming.
-The dense, dark fruit in the wine matches the album's layered grooves, while the zero-sulfur purity echoes the raw, unpolished production.
-Both prove that the most authentic expressions often come from working outside the system.

 CHAPUIS ET CHAPUIS Aligoté 2017 * Bourgogne, France

-Brothers Jean-Guillaume and Romain Chapuis grew up among the vines of Aloxe-Corton in Burgundy, part of a winemaking family that shaped their understanding of the region from childhood.
-In 2009, they decided to combine their skills and passion to create wines they had long dreamed of making, initially working out of a small cellar in Pommard before building their own facility in the commune of Ladoix-Serrigny in the Côte de Beaune.
-Romain, the younger brother, trained as an oenologist and remained a passionate student long after formal education ended, working at domaines throughout France including Alsace, Bordeaux, and Beaujolais, plus stints in Lebanon and New Zealand.
-After his return to Burgundy, he worked as Philippe Pacalet's top cellar master, learning natural winemaking techniques from one of the movement's pioneers.
-The brothers operate under two labels: Chapuis Frères for their classic cuvées with conventional winemaking, and Chapuis et Chapuis for their natural wines made without added sulfites.
-They currently farm approximately four hectares spread across prestigious sites including Chorey-lès-Beaune, Savigny-lès-Beaune, Aloxe-Corton Premier Cru, Corton Grand Cru, and Corton-Charlemagne.
-They also source fruit from like-minded organic growers throughout the region.
-Their approach represents what some call modern Burgundy: straightforward, easy-to-drink wines that respect terroirs without pretension, rising stars whose reputation grows each vintage.
+Brothers Jean-Guillaume and Romain Chapuis grew up among Aloxe-Corton vines in Burgundy.
+In 2009, they combined skills to create wines they had long dreamed of making, initially working from a small Pommard cellar before building their own facility in Ladoix-Serrigny.
+Romain, the younger brother, trained as an oenologist and worked at domaines throughout France including Alsace, Bordeaux, Beaujolais, plus Lebanon and New Zealand.
+After returning to Burgundy, he worked as Philippe Pacalet's top cellar master, learning natural winemaking from one of the movement's pioneers.
+They operate under two labels: Chapuis Frères for classic cuvées, and Chapuis et Chapuis for natural wines made without added sulfites.
+They currently farm approximately four hectares across Chorey-lès-Beaune, Savigny-lès-Beaune, Aloxe-Corton Premier Cru, Corton Grand Cru, and Corton-Charlemagne, also sourcing from like-minded organic growers.
+Their approach represents modern Burgundy: straightforward, easy-to-drink wines respecting terroirs without pretension.

-This Aligoté comes from carefully selected parcels in Burgundy farmed using organic methods, with fruit that undergoes spontaneous fermentation by native yeasts in barrel.
-The wine ages approximately six months in neutral oak before being bottled without fining or filtration, preserving the texture and aromatic complexity that makes Aligoté compelling when treated with the same care typically reserved for Chardonnay.
-Aligoté occupies an interesting position as Burgundy's other great white grape, once nearly equal to Chardonnay in plantings before phylloxera devastated French vineyards in the late 1800s.
-During replanting efforts, Chardonnay won out economically and Aligoté became relegated to worker's wine, family consumption, and the occasional appearance in Kir.
-The variety thrives in cooler sites and limestone soils, developing vibrant acidity and mineral character without the weight or oak influence associated with premium white Burgundy.
-The Chapuis brothers embrace Aligoté as part of their mission to make honest, unmanipulated wines that show what Burgundy offers beyond the grand cru hierarchy.
-The 2017 vintage represents a warmer year in the region, which gave the Aligoté additional ripeness while maintaining its characteristic freshness.
+This Aligoté comes from carefully selected organic parcels in Burgundy, with fruit undergoing spontaneous fermentation by native yeasts in barrel.
+The wine ages approximately six months in neutral oak before bottling without fining or filtration, preserving texture and aromatics that make Aligoté compelling when treated with Chardonnay-level care.
+Aligoté occupies an interesting position as Burgundy's other great white grape, once nearly equal to Chardonnay before phylloxera devastated French vineyards in the late 1800s.
+During replanting, Chardonnay won economically and Aligoté became relegated to worker's wine.
+The variety thrives in cooler sites and limestone soils, developing vibrant acidity and mineral character without the weight or oak influence of premium white Burgundy.
+The Chapuis brothers embrace Aligoté as part of their mission to make honest, unmanipulated wines showing what Burgundy offers beyond grand cru hierarchy.
+The 2017 vintage represents a warmer year, giving the Aligoté additional ripeness while maintaining characteristic freshness.
 Aligoté from quality producers can age surprisingly well, as this wine demonstrates.
 But it is drinking beautifully now, so crack it with friends this weekend!

-NERD ALERT!! - The revival of interest in Aligoté represents a broader trend in Burgundy toward recognizing the value of the region's full viticultural heritage beyond Pinot Noir and Chardonnay.
-While Bouzeron gained its own appellation for Aligoté in 1998, recognizing the village's particularly well-suited limestone soils for the variety, most Aligoté simply carries the generic Bourgogne Aligoté designation regardless of source quality.
-This creates opportunity for savvy drinkers: Aligoté from top producers often provides incredible value compared to entry-level Bourgogne Blanc from the same domaine, sometimes at half the price despite coming from similar quality vineyards and receiving identical winemaking treatment.
-The variety's high natural acidity made it historically popular for sparkling wine production before Crémant de Bourgogne established stricter regulations.
-Ampelographers have traced Aligoté's parentage to a natural crossing between Pinot and Gouais Blanc, the same parentage as Chardonnay, making the two varieties half-siblings.
-This explains some similarities in their mineral character and ability to express limestone terroir, though Aligoté typically shows more citrus and green fruit notes while Chardonnay tends toward orchard fruits and richer texture.
-The Chapuis brothers' decision to bottle this as Chapuis et Chapuis rather than Chapuis Frères signals its natural winemaking approach, positioning it for the growing audience seeking wines made with minimal intervention from producers they trust.
+NERD ALERT!! - The revival of interest in Aligoté represents a broader trend toward recognizing Burgundy's full viticultural heritage beyond Pinot Noir and Chardonnay.
+While Bouzeron gained its own appellation for Aligoté in 1998, recognizing the village's well-suited limestone for the variety, most Aligoté carries generic Bourgogne Aligoté designation regardless of source quality.
+This creates opportunity: Aligoté from top producers often provides incredible value compared to entry-level Bourgogne Blanc from the same domaine, sometimes at half the price despite similar quality vineyards and winemaking treatment.
+The variety's high natural acidity made it historically popular for sparkling wine before Crémant de Bourgogne established stricter regulations.
+Ampelographers traced Aligoté's parentage to a natural crossing between Pinot and Gouais Blanc, the same parentage as Chardonnay, making them half-siblings.
+This explains similarities in mineral character and ability to express limestone terroir, though Aligoté typically shows more citrus and green fruit while Chardonnay tends toward orchard fruits and richer texture.

 Grape(s) - 100% Aligoté